lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Reliability modes

 This specification defines three reliability modes: No-ACK, ACK-Always and ACK-on-Error.
-ACK-Always and ACK-on-Error operate on windows of fragments.
-A window of fragments is a subset of the full set of fragments needed to carry a packet or an SCHC packet.
+ACK-Always and ACK-on-Error operate on windows of SCHC fragments.
+A window of SCHC fragments is a subset of the full set of SCHC fragments needed to carry a packet or an SCHC packet.

 * No-ACK.
-No-ACK is the simplest fragment reliability mode.
+No-ACK is the simplest SCHC fragment reliability mode.
 The receiver does not generate overhead in the form of acknowledgments (ACKs).
 However, this mode does not enhance reliability beyond that offered by the underlying LPWAN technology.
 In the No-ACK mode, the receiver MUST NOT issue ACKs.
 See further details in {{No-ACK-subsection}}.

 * ACK-Always.
 The ACK-Always mode provides flow control using a window scheme.
-This mode is also able to handle long bursts of lost fragments since detection of such events can be done before the end of the SCHC packet transmission as long as the window size is short enough.
+This mode is also able to handle long bursts of lost SCHC fragments since detection of such events can be done before the end of the SCHC packet transmission as long as the window size is short enough.
 However, such benefit comes at the expense of ACK use.
-In ACK-Always the receiver sends an ACK after a window of fragments has been received, where a window of fragments is a subset of the whole number of fragments needed to carry a complete SCHC packet.
-The ACK is used to inform the sender if a fragment in the actual window has been lost or well received.
-Upon an ACK reception, the sender retransmits the lost fragments.
-When an ACK is lost and the sender has not received it before the expiration of the Inactivity Timer, the sender uses an ACK request by sending the All-1 empty fragment.
+In ACK-Always the receiver sends an ACK after a window of SCHC fragments has been received, where a window of SCHC fragments is a subset of the whole number of SCHC fragments needed to carry a complete SCHC packet.
+The ACK is used to inform the sender if a SCHC fragment in the actual window has been lost or well received.
+Upon an ACK reception, the sender retransmits the lost SCHC fragments.
+When an ACK is lost and the sender has not received it before the expiration of the Inactivity Timer, the sender uses an ACK request by sending the All-1 empty SCHC fragment.
 The maximum number of ACK requests is MAX_ACK_REQUESTS.
 If the MAX_ACK_REQUEST is reached the transmission needs to be Aborted.
 See further details in {{ACK-Always-subsection}}.

 * ACK-on-Error.
 The ACK-on-Error mode is suitable for links offering relatively low L2 data unit loss probability.
-In this mode, the fragment receiver reduces the number of ACKs transmitted, which may be especially beneficial in asymmetric scenarios.
-Because the fragments use the uplink of the underlying LPWAN technology, which has higher capacity than downlink.
-The receiver transmits an ACK only after the complete window transmission and if at least one fragment of this window has been lost.
-An exception to this behavior is in the last window, where the receiver MUST transmit an ACK, including the C bit set based on the MIC checked result, even if all the fragments of the last window have been correctly received.
+In this mode, the SCHC fragment receiver reduces the number of ACKs transmitted, which may be especially beneficial in asymmetric scenarios.
+Because the SCHC fragments use the uplink of the underlying LPWAN technology, which has higher capacity than downlink.
+The receiver transmits an ACK only after the complete window transmission and if at least one SCHC fragment of this window has been lost.
+An exception to this behavior is in the last window, where the receiver MUST transmit an ACK, including the C bit set based on the MIC checked result, even if all the SCHC fragments of the last window have been correctly received.
-  The ACK gives the state of all the fragments (received or lost).
-Upon an ACK reception, the sender retransmits the lost fragments.
-If an ACK is not transmitted back by the receiver at the end of a window, the sender assumes that all fragments have been correctly received.
+  The ACK gives the state of all the SCHC fragments (received or lost).
+Upon an ACK reception, the sender retransmits the lost SCHC fragments.
+If an ACK is not transmitted back by the receiver at the end of a window, the sender assumes that all SCHC fragments have been correctly received.
-  When the ACK is lost, the sender assumes that all fragments covered by the lost ACK have been successfully delivered, so the sender continues transmitting the next window of fragments.
-If the next fragments received belong to the next window, the receiver will discard this fragments and the receiver will abort the on-going fragmented packet transmission.
+  When the ACK is lost, the sender assumes that all SCHC fragments covered by the lost ACK have been successfully delivered, so the sender continues transmitting the next window of SCHC fragments.
+If the next SCHC fragments received belong to the next window, the receiver will discard these SCHC fragments and the receiver will abort the on-going fragmented packet transmission.
 See further details in {{ACK-on-Error-subsection}}.

-The same reliability mode must be used for all fragments of an SCHC packet.
+The same reliability mode must be used for all SCHC fragments of an SCHC packet.
 The decision on which reliability mode will be used and whether the same reliability mode applies to all SCHC packets is an implementation problem and is out of the scope of this document.

 Note that the reliability mode choice is not necessarily tied to a particular characteristic of the underlying L2 LPWAN technology, e.g. the No-ACK mode may be used on top of an L2 LPWAN technology with symmetric characteristics for uplink and downlink.
-This document does not make any decision as to which fragment reliability mode(s) are supported by a specific LPWAN technology.
+This document does not make any decision as to which SCHC fragment reliability mode(s) are supported by a specific LPWAN technology.

 Examples of the different reliability modes described are provided in Appendix B.

 ## Fragmentation Formats {#Fragfor}

-This section defines the fragment format, the All-0 and All-1 formats, the ACK format and the Abort formats.
+This section defines the SCHC fragment format, the All-0 and All-1 formats, the ACK format and the Abort formats.

 ### Fragment format

-A fragment comprises a fragment header, a fragment payload and padding bits (if needed).
-A fragment conforms to the general format shown in {{Fig-FragFormat}}.
-The fragment payload carries a subset of SCHC packet.
+A SCHC fragment comprises a SCHC fragment header, a SCHC fragment payload and padding bits (if needed).
+A SCHC fragment conforms to the general format shown in {{Fig-FragFormat}}.
+The SCHC fragment payload carries a subset of SCHC packet.
-A fragment is the payload of the L2 protocol data unit (PDU).
-Padding MAY be added in fragments and in ACKs if necessary, therefore a padding field is optional (this is explicitly indicated in {{Fig-FragFormat}} for the sake of illustration clarity.
+A SCHC fragment is the payload of the L2 protocol data unit (PDU).
+Padding MAY be added in SCHC fragments and in ACKs if necessary, therefore a padding field is optional (this is explicitly indicated in {{Fig-FragFormat}} for the sake of illustration clarity.

 ~~~~
       +-----------------+-----------------------+~~~~~~~~~~~~~~~